-The roof is supported by slender steel columns in a huge hall enclosed with canted, fully glazed walls.
+The roof is supported by slender, splayed steel columns in a huge hall enclosed with canted, fully glazed walls.
 The base of the slope to the west is marked by a broad flight of steps leading up to a recessed entrance.
-Mecanoo designed the library as a sloped plane, extending the grass from the ground to the very edge of the roof allowing people to walk to the top.
+Architects Mecanoo designed the library as a sloped plane, extending the grass from the ground to the very edge of the roof allowing people to walk to the top.
 The library is topped by a huge steel cone, giving the structure its unique, identifying shape.
-Supported on splayed steel columns, the cone houses four levels of traditional study spaces connected by a helical stair.
+The cone houses four levels of traditional study spaces connected by a helical stair.
 Within the cone, a central void provides daylight from a glazed roof to the internal reading spaces.
 Extending forty meters above grade and floodlit at night, the cone acts as a beacon on the campus day and night.

 |"The large lawn roof is tilted up at one corner like a sheet of paper held by a single point.
 The hollow beneath houses the library.
 A cone, the symbol of technology, pierces the library and the landscape, affixing them like a pushpin.
 With a grass-covered roof, high-performance glazed facades and subterranean storage for heating and cooling, the building reaches high standards of sustainability.|